dondxniel/countries/README.md

 ## Introduction

 This json file contains a detailed list of all countries and their information.
-It's an extension of [restcountries.com]('https://restcountries.com') but it comes with the `phoneCode` property.
+It's an extension of [restcountries.com]('https://restcountries.com') but it comes with the `phoneCode` property; which is a combination of the idd properties.

 ## Interface